 Philadelphia’s wide variety of event spaces and hotels makes it easy for planners to find the perfect setting for meetings, conferences, and celebrations.
 The city is home to leading hotel brands and properties, ranging from luxurious to economical and offer more than 14,000 rooms located within walking distance from the Pennsylvania Convention Center.
 Whether your meeting is large or small, the PHLCVB’s Services team can walk you through dozens of unique indoor and outdoor venues ideas.
 Choose from the one-million-square-feet of meeting space available at the Pennsylvania Convention Center, offsite venues in historic settings, venues with Instagram-worthy views, and spaces with indoor-outdoor options.

 In the warmer months, our charming streets are lined with café tables and outdoor dining patios.
 Make a reservation, sample the flavors of our award-winning chefs, and enjoy the charm of Philadelphia’s diverse neighborhoods.
 Beer lovers will enjoy the city’s many outdoor beer gardens, which provide plenty of space to unwind and taste craft beers al fresco.
-As part of the PHL Health Pledge, the PHLCVB is working to support our dining and nightlife partners stay updated with the latest best practices for social distancing, capacity limits, and other health and safety guidelines.

 With many of the top historic sites and attractions located right downtown, just a short walk from the Pennsylvania Convention Center and leading hotels, it’s easy for attendees to find time to explore Philadelphia’s history during their visit.
 Considered America’s Most Historic Square Mile, Old City is Philadelphia’s revered historic district, where you can learn about the birth of the United States at sites like Independence Hall, The Betsy Ross House, the National Constitution Center, and more.
 Outside of Old City, history lovers will find historical buildings, attractions, architectural details, and cobblestone streets throughout Philadelphia.